readysetmark/WealthPulse/Readme.md

 - [ ] Clean up and improve date/period parsing
 	Additions for period: yyyy, last year, this year
 - [ ] Autocomplete hints (bootstrap typeahead)

+Validation
+- [ ] Validate accounts based on a master list?
+To prevent typos and whatnot...

 Server
 - [ ] Let server launch on any port?